Why We Recommend OCT

-OCT scan on the right is showing an epiretinal membrane (ERM), that is the thin bright line at the top of the scan. these are more common in nearsighted eyes and can pull on the macula leading to distortion of the central vision.
+OCT scan below is showing an epiretinal membrane (ERM), that is the thin bright line at the top of the scan. these are more common in nearsighted eyes and can pull on the macula leading to distortion of the central vision.
 ERMs tend to be slow in developing and some do not require treatment.

-OCT scan on the right is showing dry macular changes, the RPE is elevated, but there is no fluid above the RPE. this condition generally has slow progression and benefits from ocular supplements such as macusave.
+OCT scan below is showing dry macular changes, the RPE is elevated, but there is no fluid above the RPE. this condition generally has slow progression and benefits from ocular supplements such as macusave.

-OCT scan on the right is showing a macular hole, this is caused by traction from the vitreous gel pulling the macula out of shape. this condition can be treated very successfully if diagnosed in time.
+OCT scan below is showing a macular hole, this is caused by traction from the vitreous gel pulling the macula out of shape. this condition can be treated very successfully if diagnosed in time.

-OCT scan on the right is showing wet exudative macular change, the RPE is elevated and there is fluid just above it, either under the photoreceptors, in this case or also fluild higher up in the retina.
+OCT scan below is showing wet exudative macular change, the RPE is elevated and there is fluid just above it, either under the photoreceptors, in this case or also fluild higher up in the retina.

-OCT scan on the right is showing wet exudative macular change on the first image, there is a black space just above the RPE, this is fluid and can be treated at the eye clinic. the second image shows a significant reduction in fluid.
+OCT scan below is showing wet exudative macular change on the first image, there is a black space just above the RPE, this is fluid and can be treated at the eye clinic. the second image shows a significant reduction in fluid.

-The image on the right is our Zeiss OCT.
+The image below is our Zeiss OCT.
 The camera does not flash and we can often take good quality images from the centre of your eye without using eye drops, so you can drive back home after the examination.
 There is a flat screen display by our OCT so you can see the results straight away.

 Our OCT is in the Earls Colne practice and is on the ground floor.